AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/07_LAPS_Sentinel_Integration.md

 ```
 #### ⚠️ Finding Workspace ID and Primary Key

-1. In the Azure Portal, navigate to your **CyberShield-Workspace**.
+1. In the Azure Portal, navigate to your eg: **CyberShield-Workspace**.

 2. Go to the **Agents** section (sometimes called **Agents management** or **Agent settings**).